 One Word Mantras: Powerful Bija Seed Syllables

 One word mantras include the powerful bija seed syllables as well as other significant words in Sanskrit.
 These words are often used individually or in combination with each other in mantras.
-Many are associated with specific goddesses in the Hindu tradition that are reputed to possess particular powers.
-The syllables can be correlated to energies in nature.
-They can also be thought of as aspects of our own divinity or distinct psychological traits.
+Many are associated with specific gods and goddesses in the Hindu tradition.
+Each bija syllable is reputed to possess particular powers.

 Table of Contents